Morocco makes more Women's World Cup history, reaching knockout rounds with a 1-0 win over Colombia

 WHY IT MATTERS

-Moroccan soccer fans have had plenty of celebrate with their national teams at the World Cup.
+Moroccan soccer fans have had plenty of celebrate with their national teams at the most recent World Cups.
 The Atlas Lionesses had created history just by qualifying, and then just by scoring their first win.
-Beating Colombia to knock Germany out of the tournament was completely unexpected for most.
+Beating Colombia to knock Germany out of the tournament was completely unexpected by most.

 Morocco’s men’s team also made World Cup history last year.
 In the 2022 men’s World Cup, the Atlas Lions advanced to the round of 16 for the first time since 1986 and became the first African or Arab nation to reach a World Cup semifinal.